 The title should be a clear description of the research project on the spine of the thesis when it is bound.
 It should contain no more than 150 characters and should be in sentence case with only the first letter of the significant words capitalised.

 The title on the thesis you submit for examination must be identical to the title you registered with the University.
-Please contact the Graduate Research Centre to confirm the titles are the same before submitting your thesis for examination.
+Please contact the Office for Researcher Training, Quality and Integrity to confirm the titles are the same before submitting your thesis for examination.

 The thesis title in your citation and the graduation book will be exactly the same as the title on the thesis you submit for examination.

 If you want to change the title past candidature approval you must declare the new title and the reasons for the change on the Release of Thesis form when you submit your thesis for examination.

 Your thesis must contain a 300 word abstract summarising the following:

 - context and purpose of the research project

 Each copy of your thesis submitted for examination must contain a Student Declaration of authenticity.
 This should be inserted after the title page and abstract, before the Table of Contents.
 You must ensure your thesis complies with the Copyright Guide for Research Students before it is added to the online repository.

 The components of your thesis are listed below and should be presented in the following order:

 - "Thesis submitted in fulfilment of the requirements for the degree of ..." (state your degree title in place of '...')